top of page

 B I O G R A P H Y

-Jenna Bainbridge is a New York city based actor, singer, and voice instructor that has been performing since she was 12 years old.
-You may have seen her with companies including, but not limited to: The Public Theatre, Phamaly Theatre Company, The Oregon Shakespeare Festival, The Arvada Center, Theatreworks, and The Colorado Shakespeare Festival.
-Some favorite roles include Belle in Beauty and the Beast, Richard III in Bring Down the House, and Mary Magdelene in Jesus Christ Superstar.
+Jenna Bainbridge is a New York city based actor, singer, and disability rights advocate that has been performing since she was 12 years old.
+She has been seen on Television, Broadway, and in Commercials, and has been heard in AudioBooks and Podcasts.
+In 2024 she was the first wheelchair user to originate a role in a new musical on Broadway.
+Some favorite roles include Belle in Beauty and the Beast, Richard III in Bring Down the House, and Mary Magdalene in Jesus Christ Superstar.

 When Jenna was 18 months old, she sustained a spinal cord injury and has been partially paralyzed from the waist down ever since.
 She now utilizes a wheelchair, cane, and crutches frequently, as well as walking unaided with a pronounced limp.
+Jenna hopes to normalize the experiences and existence of ambulatory wheelchair users through her acting.
 Jenna has become a passionate Disability Rights advocate and has spoken at numerous conferences, on podcasts, and at public performances about the importance of representation in the arts.
 While the disabled population in the US is just under 20%, they are represented in fewer than 1% of roles on the stage and screen.
 Because of this, Jenna has worked tirelessly to break down barriers and perform in theatres around the world.
 She says that, "We can only accept and embrace our differences if we can publicly see and talk about them, and what is more public than the arts?".

 Theatre Awards